UPDATED NOV 11, 2019

 Vedge takes vegan to the next level, making plants totally posh.
 This Midtown spot is super popular among the Philly foodie scene, even for non-vegans.
-It’s even been called one of the best restaurants in America (judge for yourself).
+Vedge has even been called one of the best vegan restaurants in America (judge for yourself).
 Save room for dessert because their ice cream sampler—with rotating flavors like spicy Mexican chocolate and strawberry-rhubarb—will make you wonder how something so decadent can be dairy-free.
 Just make sure you make a reservation because this destination fills up fast.

 If you’re looking to take your vegan adventure to Fishtown, look no further than this cozy café under the El.
 With kombucha on tap and menu items like banana chocolate bread pudding and vegan waffle bites, you won’t miss meat for a moment.
 The buffalo cauliflower might not actually be addictive, but we can’t seem to stop eating it.

 Mozzarella sticks, wings, pigs in a blanket… bar food has never been known for being particularly vegetarian-friendly.
 Until now.
 Thanks to Charlie was a sinner., patrons can order avocado toast and the famed zucchini “crab cake” sliders.
 They’ve got some of the tastiest mocktails in the city and, did we mention you also can get an alcoholic wheatgrass shot?
-Somewhere, Hannah Montana is telling you this is the best of both worlds (yes, we just dropped a Disney Channel throwback).